Break-Through-Tech/Allstate-1C-predicting-auto-claims-severity/Challenge-Project-Overview.md

 ## ❓ Questions?

-Please bring any questions to our first meeting during the week of August 24th (Break Through Tech's Bridge to Studio - Session B).
+Please bring any questions to our first meeting during the week of August 24th